chrisgleissner/spring-batch-rest/README.md

 ### Getting Started

-To integrate the REST API in your Spring Batch project, do the following:
+To integrate the REST API in your Spring Boot project, do the following:

 Add a dependency to your pom.xml:
 ```xml
 <dependency>
     <groupId>com.github.chrisgleissner</groupId>